pebgroup/Dypsidinae_species_tree/README.md

 1. Run `rename4secapr.py` to generate a bash script `rename4secapr.sh` with file copy commands.
 Requires `sampling.xls` (adjust path in script!).
 This is the reason why a bash script is generated rather than using `subprocess`, as the sampling table is on my local computer but the renaming needs to be done on the server.

 2. Run `rename4secapr.sh` from the data folder (see above).
 This creates a renamed copy of all files in `original_data`in `original_data_renamed`.

+3. Manually added a sample that has been resequenced as Dypsis-heterophylla-SBL179-repooled_*.fastq.
+Manually added to original_data_renamed as 0201_R*.fastq

 ## 2. Trimming